babobski/vscode-bootstrap-5-snippets/README.md

 *Expand to a bootstrap collapse button*

 b5**collapse**
-*Expand to a bootstrap collapse area*
+*Expand to a bootstrap collapse area (with optional collapse-horizontal class)*

 b5**dropdownbtn**
 *Expand to a bootstrap dropdown button*